 \subsection{Influence of TiO$_{\rm2}$-NPs upon optical gain}

 The previous results have shown the main physical features of the amplification process introduced and controlled by the presence of scatterers.
-For practical purposes, however, it is interesting to know what is the advantage which can be gained from the presence of the NPs, relative to the fluorescence yield from the fluorophore alone.
-For this purpose, we introduce a gain quantity defined as the ratio between the collected spectral peak fluorescence intensity in the presence of NPs to the same quantity in the absence of NPs, under the same illumination conditions:
+However, from a practical point of view, it is interesting to know how much advantage can be gained from the presence of NPs compared to the fluorescence yield of the fluorophore alone.
+For this purpose, we introduce a gain quantity defined as the ratio between the collected spectral peak fluorescence intensity in the presence of NPs and the same quantity in the absence of NPs, under the same illumination conditions:

 The gain is shown in Fig.~\ref{decay}(b) for the three concentration values $C_N$.
-The blue data are those taken in the absence of NPs -- thus $I_{F,0}(E_P)$ -- which are used as reference value and which, therefore, correspond to $\mathcal{G} = 1$.
+The blue data are those taken in the absence of NPs -- hence $I_{F,0}(E_P)$ -- which are used as the reference value and therefore correspond to $\mathcal{G} = 1$.

-It is interesting to note that the overall shape of the gain curve is different from the amplification curves of Fig.~\ref{fluo}(b).
-The latter show a superlinear behaviour, with a \textit{slow start} as a function of $E_P$, while $\mathcal{G}$ displays a \textit{quick growth} which slows down with increasing pump pulse energy (and perhaps hints at the presence of saturation, at least for the black line).
-The contrasting behaviour reflects the conceptually different nature of the quantities which are plotted: while the amplification shows the absolute amount of light collected, $\mathcal{G}$ quantifies the advantage to be drawn from the addition of NPs to the fluorescent sample.
-The experimental results show that the gain is much stronger at lower pump energy that at larger ones, while it grows monotonically with $C_N$.
+It is interesting to note that the overall shape of the gain curves (Fig.~\ref{decay}(b)) is different from the fluorescence intensity curves of Fig.~\ref{fluo}(b).
+The latter show a superlinear behaviour, with a \textit{slow start} as a function of $E_P$, whereas $\mathcal{G}$ shows a \textit{fast growth} that slows down with increasing pump pulse energy (and perhaps indicates the presence of saturation, at least for the black line).
+The contrasting behaviour reflects the conceptually different nature of the quantities being plotted: while the fluorescence intensity $I_F$ shows the absolute amount of light collected, gain $\mathcal{G}$ quantifies the benefit derived from the addition of NPs to the fluorescent sample.
+The experimental results show that the gain is much stronger at lower pump energies than at higher ones, while it grows monotonically with $C_N$.